andrew/ultimate-awesome/README.md

 - [Awesome-AIGC](https://github.com/wshzd/Awesome-AIGC) - AIGC资料汇总学习，持续更新.
 - [awesome-cs-courses-zh](https://github.com/apachecn/awesome-cs-courses-zh) - 计算机公开课推荐.
 - [Awesome-Efficient-Reasoning](https://github.com/hemingkx/Awesome-Efficient-Reasoning) - Paper list for Efficient Reasoning.
+- [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
 - [awesome-desktop-js](https://github.com/styfle/awesome-desktop-js) - 🖥️ A list of awesome packages and frameworks for implementing JavaScript applications on the desktop.
 - [awesome-token-compress](https://github.com/daixiangzi/awesome-token-compress) - A paper list of some recent  works about Token Compress for Vit and VLM.
 - [awesome-hacktoberfest](https://github.com/OtacilioN/awesome-hacktoberfest) - A curated list of awesome Hacktoberfest 2023 repositories, guides and resources.